 Dabbing accessory that restricts airflow and traps heat around domeless nails or bangers, allowing the cannabis concentrate to vaporize at a lower temperature, preserving the quality and flavor of the concentrate.

-Before I got my carb cap, all my concentrates tasted the same — but now that I have it, I can really taste the difference.
+Before I created a homemade carb cap, all my concentrates tasted the same — but now that I have it, I can really taste the difference.

 Different Types of Carb Caps